JJSlabbert/iTilt-digital-hydrometer/README.md

 7 Data published is Tilt, Gravity, Temperature, Battery Voltage and WiFi Signal Strength.

+8 Only run on ESP8266

-You will need an iSpindel hardware and Cayenne credentials.
+You will need an iSpindel / iTilt hardware and Cayenne credentials.
 You need to be skilled in using the Arduino IDE or Loading bin file firmware on an ESP8266.
 I will not be Liable if you mess up your EPROM or damage anything.

 # LIBRARY REQUIREMENTS